MozillaIndia/openbook/manuscript/tldr.md

 around functional contribution areas, with a degree of alignment with Mozilla's key concerns.

-An overarching "Meta Team" glues things together and ensures smooth function and cross-team collaboration.
+The "Meta Team" glues things together and ensures smooth function and cross-team collaboration.
 The teams are supported by various infrastructure and communication channels.

 There are also "Geographic Groups" that consist of Mozillians in particular regions and help in discovering and connecting Mozillians by location.

 Ownership is on everyone for the roles they take up.
-Leadership is a result of achieving expertise through constant practice and grows organically.
+Leadership builds as a result of achieving expertise through constant practice and grows organically.

 Self-evaluation, backed by data, is done at every point to understand